-The realization of deferred tax assets depends on generating future taxable income in the applicable jurisdiction during the periods in which the tax benefits are deductible or creditable.
-The Company, including Marsh have been profitable globally.
-However, tax liabilities are determined and assessed on a legal entity and jurisdictional basis.
-Certain taxing jurisdictions allow or require combined or consolidated tax filings.

-In the United States, certain groups within the Company, which file on a combined basis, were profitable in 2011 and 2012, but incurred a loss in 2010 as a result of the cost resulting from the resolution of the ARMB matter.
-The Company assessed the realizability of its domestic deferred tax assets, particularly state deferred tax assets of Marsh relating to jurisdictions in which it files separate tax returns, state deferred tax assets of all of the Company's domestic operations related to jurisdictions in which the Company files a unitary or combined state tax return, and foreign tax credit carryforwards in the Company's consolidated U.S. federal tax return.
-When making its assessment about the realization of its domestic deferred tax assets at December 31, 2012, the Company considered all available evidence, placing particular weight on evidence that could be objectively verified.
-The evidence considered included (i) the profitability of the Company's U.S. operations in 2011 and 2012 and the cumulative period from 2010 through 2012, (ii) the nature, frequency, and severity of financial reporting losses incurred prior to

-2011, (iii) profit trends evidenced by continued improvements in the Company's and Marsh's operating performance, (iv) the non-recurring nature of some of the items that contributed to the losses before 2011, (v) the carryforward periods for the net operating losses ("NOLs") and foreign tax credit carryforwards, (vi) the sources and timing of future taxable income, giving weight to sources according to the extent to which they can be objectively verified, and (vii) tax planning strategies that would be implemented, if necessary, to accelerate utilization of NOLs.
-Based on its assessment, the Company concluded that it is more likely than not that a substantial portion of these deferred tax assets are realizable and a valuation allowance was recorded to reduce the domestic tax assets to the amount that the Company believes is more likely than not to be realized.
-In the event sufficient taxable income is not generated in future periods, additional valuation allowances of up to approximately \$270 million could be required relating to these domestic deferred tax assets.
+The realization of deferred tax assets depends on generating future taxable income during the periods in which the tax benefits are deductible or creditable.
+The Company and Marsh have been profitable in the U.S. and globally.
+Tax liabilities are determined and assessed on a legal entity and jurisdictional basis.
+Certain taxing authorities allow or require combined or consolidated tax filings.
+The Company assessed the realizability of its domestic deferred tax assets, particularly state deferred tax assets of Marsh relating to jurisdictions in which it files separate tax returns, state deferred tax assets of all of the Company's domestic operations related to jurisdictions in which the Company files a unitary or combined state tax return, and foreign tax credit carry-forwards in the Company's consolidated U.S. federal tax return.
+When making its assessment about the realization of its domestic deferred tax assets at December 31, 2013, the Company considered all available evidence, placing particular weight on evidence that could be objectively verified.
+The evidence considered included (i) the profitability of the Company's U.S. operations throughout the period 2011 to 2013, (ii) the nature, frequency, and severity of losses incurred prior to 2011, (iii) profit trends evidenced by continued improvements in the Company's and Marsh's operating performance, (iv) the non-recurring nature of some of the items that contributed to the losses before 2011, (v) the carry-forward periods for the net operating losses ("NOLs") and foreign tax credit carryforwards, (vi) the sources and timing of future taxable income, giving weight to sources according to the extent to which they can be objectively verified, and (vii) tax planning strategies that would be implemented, if necessary, to accelerate utilization of NOLs.
+Based on its assessment, the Company concluded that it is more likely than not that most of these deferred tax assets are realizable and a valuation allowance was recorded to reduce the domestic deferred tax assets to the amount that the Company believes is more likely than not to be realized.
+In the event sufficient taxable income is not generated in future periods, additional valuation allowances of up to approximately \$195 million could be required relating to these domestic deferred tax assets.
 The realization of the remaining U.S. federal deferred tax assets is not as sensitive to U.S. profits because it is supported by anticipated repatriation of future annual earnings from the Company's profitable global operations, consistent with the Company's historical practice.
-In addition, when making its assessment about the realization of its domestic deferred tax assets at December 31, 2012, the Company continued to assess the realizability of deferred tax assets of certain other entities with a history of recent losses, including other U.S. entities that file separate state tax returns and foreign subsidiaries, and recorded valuation allowances as appropriate.
+In addition, when making its assessment about the realization of its domestic deferred tax assets at December 31, 2013, the Company continued to assess the realizability of deferred tax assets of certain other entities with a history of recent losses, including other U.S. entities that file separate state tax returns and foreign subsidiaries, and recorded valuation allowances as appropriate.

-Following is a reconciliation of the Company's total gross unrecognized tax benefits for the years ended December 31, 2012, 2011 and 2010:
+Following is a reconciliation of the Company's total gross unrecognized tax benefits for the years ended December 31, 2013, 2012 and 2011:

-(In millions of dollars) 2012 2011 2010 Balance at January 1, \$ 143 \$ 199 \$ 206 Additions, based on tax positions related to current year 26 7 7 Additions for tax positions of prior years 35 39 10 Reductions for tax positions of prior years (41) (91) (6) Reductions due to reclassification of tax indemnifications on sale of Kroll (3) Settlements (6) (6) (4) Lapses in statutes of limitation (40) (5) (11) Balance at December 31, \$ 117 \$ 143 \$ 199
+(In millions of dollars) 2013 2012 2011 Balance at January 1, \$ 117 \$ 143 \$ 199 Additions, based on tax positions related to current year 16 26 7 Additions for tax positions of prior years 35 35 39 Reductions for tax positions of prior years (7) (41) (91) Settlements (3) (6) (6) Lapses in statutes of limitation (30) (40) (5) Balance at December 31, \$ 128 \$ 117 \$ 143